danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

 ### jsoncons::cbor::cbor_view

-A `cbor_view` object refers to a constant contiguous sequence of bytes.
+A `cbor_view` object refers to a constant contiguous sequence of bytes within a packed cbor object.

 #### Header
 ```c++